-There’s a belief mosquitos are attracted by the amount of carbon dioxide in our breath, our body temperature, odorant markers related to our blood type, alcohol and pregnancy.
+There’s a belief, mosquitoes are attracted by the amount of carbon dioxide in our breath, our body temperature, odorant markers related to our blood type, alcohol, and pregnancy.

 If you’re a beer drinker, consuming just 350ml of beer when you’re enjoying the lovely summer outdoors is likely to make you more attractive to mozzies.
 The jury is out on why this is the case however there’s some belief this may be because of the increase in body temperature and the increase in ethanol emitted in our sweat.
 So, if you like a beer out on the back deck in mozzie season, you could be in trouble.